 Carpet mold is actually a very common problem.
 We see this many times during the rainy seasons when lots of home’s are having water leaks.
 In homeowner’s attempts to cut expenses, many times the will attempt to remove the water themselves.
 Thinking that the surface water that is visible is the only area of concern.
 However, removing surface water is only the first step.
 In a multi-step process that water damage restoration companies follow to prevent mold growth.
 Water is easily absorbed in the carpet pad, tack strips, behind baseboards and the carpet itself.

 Yes, mold can grow on concrete.
+In fact, many houseowners when they notice gaps between their concrete floors, they immediately tend to contact concrete expansion joint repair companies and have it fixed in the first go to prevent the mold growth.
 One of the many myths about the causes of mold growth is that it cannot grow on non-porous surfaces like concrete.
 However, what must be considered is that mold needs an “organic food source” to grow.
-Even though concrete in-of-itself is not an appropriate food source for mold, the dust that easily accumulates to concrete is.
+Even though concrete in itself is not an appropriate food source for mold, the dust that easily accumulates in concrete is.
 With the addition of moisture, even concrete can provide the ingredients needed for mold to grow.
-Removing mold from concrete is thankfully a much easier process than other surfaces.
+Removing mold from concrete is thankfully a much easier process than on other surfaces.
 However, the EPA still recommends a professional assessment if the molded area is greater than 10 square feet.
 This limitation may seem overkill.
 However, you must understand the volatile and powdery substance of mold.
 Also, how easily the spores can become airborne and circulated throughout the home.

 The best place for mold to hide is inside our walls!
 Inside wall cavities are the number one area hidden mold is found!
 All types of wall materials easily hide the presence of mold growth.
 We have seen many times where mold was not visible when looking at a wall.
 However, upon further examination of pulling back baseboards, wallpaper, paneling or trim we can quickly find large amounts of mold.
 That has been growing and thriving in the dark and damp recesses of our walls.
 If you suspect that you may have mold growing in your wall cavities; it is best to inquire of a mold professional who can look for indications of the mold through non-intrusive methods.